South Korea. 2016.

 Train to Busan is one of the few recent zombie films to take itself seriously.
 I was intrigued to see what it did with the zombie theme as it had gotten some great word of mouth at various fantastic festivals.
-Indeed, it was one of the few South Korean films that one can think – since I Saw the Devil (2010) as far as I am aware – to get a widespread North American release that was not relegated to Korean niche markets.
+Indeed, it was one of the few South Korean films that one can think of – since I Saw the Devil (2010) as far as I am aware – to get a widespread North American release that was not relegated to arthouse theatres or Korean niche markets.

 The only real spin on the familiar that Train to Busan offers is to contain the action on a train.
 Here the filmmakers have taken the basic premise from Snakes on a Plane (2006) and placed the resident menace aboard a moving vehicle.
-The train seems to be a new venue for this type of drama and we have seen the likes of The Asylum’s Snakes on a Train (2006), as well as Horror Express (1972) and Alien Express (2005) with aliens aboard a train, and Howl (2015) featuring a werewolf on a train, and Red Eye (2005) and Train of the Deaf (2007) featuring haunted trains.
+The train seems to be a new venue for this type of drama and we have seen the likes of The Asylum’s Snakes on a Train (2006), as well as Horror Express (1972) and Alien Express (2005) with aliens aboard a train, Howl (2015) featuring a werewolf on a train, and Red Eye (2005) and Train of the Deaf (2007) featuring haunted trains.
 For the record, we had previously had zombies on a plane with Flight of the Living Dead: Outbreak on a Plane (2007) and Quarantine 2: Terminal (2011).

 It is not until some way into the film that Train to Busan kicks into high gear.
 The sequence that did it for me was the one with the various passengers stopped at a station and going out to get help only to be forced to retreat as they encounter a massive horde of zombies and in the race of the separated stragglers to get back to the train as it departs.
-This is followed by the equally intense sequence where the three men make the decision to rescue the handful of survivors who have become trapped in the bathroom cubicle, which requires them passing through three carriages filled with zombies and fighting them with bare hands in the confined space.
-In these sequences, Sang-ho Yeon generates a considerable degree of tension.
+This is followed by the equally intense sequence where the three men make the decision to rescue the handful of survivors trapped in the bathroom cubicle, which requires them passing through three carriages filled with zombies and fighting them with bare hands in the confined space.
+In these sequences, Yeon Sang-ho generates a considerable degree of tension.

-Sang-ho Yeon does perhaps over-emphasise the theme of the need for group cooperation over individual survival of the fittest – in this regard, Yoo Gong, cast as the businessman who has been inattentive to his daughter, has his story arc spelt out fairly much from the introductory scenes.
-The other bit I did have trouble believing was that the glass sliding doors separating the carriages would hold so easily against the zombie hordes pressed against them where, it would appear from one piece of dialogue, there is nothing more than a latch holding them closed and the zombies lacking the brains to figure out how to slide a door open.
+Yeon Sang-ho does perhaps over-emphasise the theme of the need for group cooperation over individual survival of the fittest – in this regard, Yoo Gong, cast as the businessman who has been inattentive to his daughter, has his story arc spelt out fairly much from the introductory scenes.
+The other bit I did have trouble believing was that the glass sliding doors separating the carriages would hold so easily against the zombie hordes pressed against them where, it would appear from one piece of dialogue, there is nothing more than a latch holding them closed and the zombies lacking the intelligence to figure out how to slide a door open.

-Surprisingly, Train to Busan is the first live-action film for Sang-ho Yeon.
+Surprisingly, Train to Busan was the first live-action film for Yeon Sang-ho.
 As director, he had previously made the animated films The King of Pigs (2011) and The Fake (2013), both of which are non-fantastical.
-He subsequently went on to make the psychic powers film Psychokinesis (2018), the tv mini-series Hellbound (2021) and the SF film Jung_E (2023).
+He subsequently went on to make the live-action psychic powers/superhero film Psychokinesis (2018), the tv mini-series Hellbound (2021) and the SF film Jung_E (2023).